MarielaRamon-DA/Bellabeat_Case_Study/README.md

 ### Critical Methodology Highlights

-* **Data Transformation & Temporal Consistency:** We performed a rigorous transformation process, including the **deletion of nearly 50% of duplicated records** and **zero-imputation** for missing hourly entries to ensure temporal consistency, which was critical for habit tracking.
+* **Data Transformation & Temporal Consistency:** We performed a rigorous transformation process, including the **filtering out of nearly 50% of hourly entries with invalid zero values** (where the device was likely not worn) and **zero-imputation** for truly missing hourly entries to ensure temporal consistency, which was critical for habit tracking.
 * **Addressing Data Limitations:** The analysis faced **multiple inherent limitations** due to the third-party nature of the dataset.
 To ensure findings were robust and market-relevant, we mitigated these limitations by incorporating **external market validation**, including **Industry Churn Reports** (e.g., Flurry Analytics) and **Digital Fitness Benchmarks** (analysis of UX/gamification metrics from competitors like Oura and Apple Fitness).
 This external data was used to validate the identified 8-12 Day Churn pattern.
 * **Aggregation Bias:** To create usable daily averages (e.g., `Avg_MinutesAsleep`), data consolidation was necessary.
 We acknowledge that this process introduced an **aggregation bias** (loss of individual variance), which led the strategy to focus on **group-level behavior intervention** (like Nudges and Campaigns) rather than extreme personalization.
 ---